DOWNLOAD RESOURCE : VB.NET PROGRAMMING

 UpperBound is 4

-For the Char type, the default value is the character whose Unicode value is 0
+the Char type, the default value is the character whose Unicode value is 0.

-For reference types (including String), the default value is Nothing
+reference types (including String), the default value is Nothing.

 For i = 0 To 4